bchowdhury00/sheldon/README.md

 	Forks and executes commands!
 	Parses multiple commands on one line!
 	Redirects using >, <!
 	Can use 1 pipe
 	Can go up and down to look at previous commands

 Attempted:
   Multiple pipes, could not figure out how to get that working

-Bugs:

 Files and Function Headers
 main.c :